eryalee/learngit/readme.txt

-git is a distributed version control system git is free software git has a mutable index called stage. commit version git checkout -b dev dev and master
+git is a distributed version control system git is free software git has a mutable index called stage. dev version dev version dev version